 If you’d like to buy your tickets in person while the Theater Square box office is under construction, you can visit the Benedum Center Box office on 7th Street.
 Its hours are Mon-Sat 10 a.m.-6 p.m. or until 30 minutes past showtime, Sun noon-4 p.m. or until 30 minutes past showtime.

 Yes, the more the merrier!
 The opera is the perfect place to celebrate a special occasion or just have a fun night out with your family, friends, or colleagues.
 Pittsburgh Opera’s group discounts start with just six people and bringing a group also unlocks special perks like backstage tours, private lounge spaces, and more.
 It’s easy to elevate your opera outing and make lasting memories by sharing the experience with more people in your life.

 Coming from out of town for a getaway?
 You're in luck.
-There are now 16 downtown hotels to choose from, within walking distance of the Cultural District.
+There are plenty of downtown hotels to choose from, within walking distance of the Cultural District.
 All the major brands are there, from renovated historic buildings to ultra-modern skyscrapers.
 Check out our comprehensive hotel listings.

-Parking lots and garages near the Benedum Center cost about $10 during evening performances.
-Another great find is the ParkPGH app which shows real-time availability for Downtown garages.
+Plan ahead.
+Use the ParkPGH app which shows real-time availability and prices for Downtown garages.
 There are also a number of metered spaces throughout town and the Go Mobile PGH app is a great tool for fast and convenient payment.